-Peter Rabbit 2 has been delayed by four months in a bid to avoid the coronavirus outbreak.
+Peter Rabbit 2 has had its release date pushed back by four months in a bid to avoid the coronavirus outbreak.

 The film was initially planned to release in the UK on 27th March and the USA on 3rd April, but will now be held back in both territories until 7th August, according to The Hollywood Reporter.